Meth Addiction Treatment Center in Worcester, Massachusetts

 People often become addicted to meth because the drug serves a purpose for them, even if it has many other negative consequences.
 Meth can help someone:

-• Suppress emotions like sadness and grief
+• Suppress emotions: Difficult emotions like sadness and grief can be avoided

+Meth is effective at helping people not have to feel difficult feelings and emotions.
+Some co-occurring disorders, meaning a substance use disorder in addition to a mental health condition, have their roots in someone’s desire to escape trauma.
 This is why it’s vital to seek therapeutic treatment through a meth addiction treatment center such as Washburn House.
 By addressing your underlying motivations to use meth, your desire to return to it will dramatically decrease.
 Then we can teach you how to live a healthy, fulfilling life free of substances.

-• How long you’ve been using
+• How long you’ve been taking it

-What Is Recovering from a Meth Addiction Like at Washburn House?
+What is recovering from a meth addiction like at Washburn House?

 • Severe agitation and aggression